arcaneAgilmente/consensual/README.md

 * Confetti.
 * Customizable color system.
 * Unique toasties.
+* Random menu music system (if you supply the music and bpm and length data)

+# Acknowledgments and Thanks
+* shakesoda let me walk in and shape Stepmania however I wanted, even giving me direct commit access when he didn't have time to review my pull requests anymore.
+The only limitation was that backwards compatibility with theme code written for SM5 beta 2 had to be maintained.
+* freem still hangs out in the IRC channel to give occasional advice and moral support.
+* dbk2 occasionally finds problems and tests stuff for me when he has time away from his thesis.
+Also big on the moral support.
+* hellrazor funded the kickbox game mode.
+Now if only he would try it out... ;)
+* Midiman polished the SM5 default theme so that I didn't have to.
+* roothorick handles lower-level Stepmania problems like versioning and fullscreen on Linux.
+* Mad Matt was the other loose cannon adding features to Stepmania's theme engine, until he split off to work on his own fork without the hindrance of maitaining compatibility.
+* Vospi read all of the very long release notes I wrote for SM5 beta 4 and Stepmania 5.0.5.
+This guide is longer than both of those put together, so be warned before you start reading.

 # Profiles:
 If you don't normally use a named profile on Stepmania, you should create